-A Launch Control feature is available, within Competitive Driving Mode (except ZR1) or Performance Traction Management (Z06, ZR1), on vehicles with a manual transmission to allow the driver to achieve high levels of vehicle acceleration in a straight line.
-Launch Control is a form of traction control that manages tire spin while launching the vehicle.
+A Launch Control feature is available, within Competitive Driving Mode (except Z06 with magnetic Selective Ride Control or ZR1) or Performance Traction Management (Z06 with magnetic Selective Ride Control or ZR1), on vehicles with a manual transmission to allow the driver to achieve high levels of vehicle acceleration in a straight line Launch Control is a form of traction control that manages tire spin while launching the vehicle.
 This feature is intended for use during closed course race events where consistent zero to sixty and quarter mile times are desirable.